 She has an addicted daughter and an addicted stepson.
 Yet her approach differs greatly from her fiancé’s approach.
-How can they move forward in order to help their children and preserve their relationship?
+How can they move forward with a united front, in order to help their children and preserve their relationship?

 © Hans Veth via unsplash